aolivarc/Rfun/README.md

 which to perform the computation and analysis of receiver functions.
 The software provides a tool that automatically cuts P-wave windows for selected events.
 These windows are then used to compute the receiver functions, which in turn can be used to study the crustal thickness below the receiver (via a semblance-weighted H-k stacking algorithm) or to generate Common Conversion Point
 (CCP) stacks.
 A tutorial is coming soon™.
+In the meantime, please feel free to contact me for information on how to use the program
+(olivar.ac@gmail.com).

 Rfun is also distributed as part of [ISP/Integrated Seismic Program](https://github.com/ProjectISP/ISP)!
 ISP aims to provide a comfortable GUI for performing diverse tasks in earthquake seismology, from array analysis to seismic moment tensor inversion.
 Be sure to check it out as well!